CoCreate-app/CoCreate-parallax/README.md

 # CoCreate-parallax

-A simple parallax component in vanilla javascript.
-Easily configured using HTML5 data-attributes and/or JavaScript API.
+A stunning css effect in which the background moves at a slower pace than the foreground.
+Resulting in 3D effect when users scroll up/down the webpage.
 Take it for a spin in our [playground!](https://cocreate.app/docs/parallax)

 ![GitHub file size in bytes](https://img.shields.io/github/size/CoCreate-app/CoCreate-parallax/dist/CoCreate-parallax.min.js?label=minified%20size&style=for-the-badge)
 ![GitHub latest release](https://img.shields.io/github/v/release/CoCreate-app/CoCreate-parallax?style=for-the-badge)